Are NDAs legally binding in Colombia? A guide for employers [2024]

 Jul 20, 2023

-When you hire an employee—especially in a different country, like Colombia—you'll likely want them to sign a non-disclosure agreement (or NDA) to protect your sensitive company information.
-NDAs are by no means new, but in recent years, the rules around them are changing as many countries are seeing a push to prevent them from being used to silence whistleblowers and victims of workplace abuse and harassment.
+When hiring employees in Colombia—much like anywhere else in the world—you'll likely want them to sign a non-disclosure agreement (or NDA) to protect your sensitive company information.
+NDAs are by no means new, but in recent years, the rules around them have changed as many countries are seeing a push to prevent them from being used to silence whistleblowers and victims of workplace abuse and harassment.

 In light of this, many employers are wondering when and where NDAs are enforceable.
 Can you ask Colombian employees to sign an NDA?
 How can you protect your company, its confidential information, and its global employees?
 Read on to learn more.